holoviz/holoviews/doc/index.rst

   pip install 'holoviews[extras]'

-In addition to the required and recommended packages, this also installs the optional `mpld3 <http://mpld3.github.io/>`_, `pandas
+In addition to the required and recommended packages, this command also installs the optional `mpld3 <http://mpld3.github.io/>`_, `pandas
 <http://pandas.pydata.org/>`_ and `Seaborn
 <http://stanford.edu/~mwaskom/software/seaborn/index.html>`_